njoy/TNSFD/thermalScattering/backgroundKeyEqs.rst

     \gamma(t)=\alpha\int_{-\infty}^\infty \frac{\rho(\beta)}{2\beta\sinh(\beta/2)}~\mathrm{e}^{-i\beta t}~\mathrm{e}^{-\beta/2}~d\beta

-and the :math:`\rho(\beta)` is the phonon density of states.
-In the incoherent approximation, these are the equations that need to be solved to prepare thermal neutron scattering data.
+In the incoherent approximation, these are the equations that need to be solved to prepare thermal neutron scattering data for most solids.